PolarbearDK/Miracle.FileZilla.Api/README.md

 * Use FileZillaServerProtocol for more advanced implemetations.

 ## FileZilla Server versions supported

-Simplified: 0.9.43 or later
+Simplified: 0.9.43 or later.
+If the API are able to connect to the FileZilla server then you are good to go!

 ### FileZilla Server versions tested during development

 * 0.9.43 - Verified to work (Last FileZilla Server to support Windows XP/2003)
 * 0.9.46 - First version supported
 * 0.9.48 - Protocol changed to support 16M users
 * 0.9.52 - Protocol changes mostly related to TLS
 * 0.9.54 - User passwords hashed using Sha512
 * 0.9.58 - UserControl size changed to 24 bit.
+* 0.9.60 - No protocol changes.

-Other versions than listed are supported provided that the FileZilla team has not changed the protocol version (an ApiException is thrown upon connect if that is the case).
+Other versions than listed are supported provided that the FileZilla team has not changed the protocol version.
+An ApiException is thrown upon connect if that is the case.
+Let me know, and I will try to fix it.
-Basically: If the API are able to connect to the FileZilla server then you are good to go!
-If not then let me know, and I will try to fix it.

 ## Example: Create user in 5 easy steps:

 #### 1: Create instance of API

 ```csharp
 // Using localhost and default port
 var fileZillaApi = new FileZillaApi();